-Submit the original plus two copies of the text, tables and illustrations for the use of reviewers.
-Type the text, tables, legends and literature-cited section double-spaced on one side of standard $(8\frac{1}{2} \times 11 \text{ inch})$, good quality bond paper, with at least oneinch margins.
+Script.
+Submit the original plus two copies of the text, tables and illustrations for the use of the reviewers.
+Type the text, tables, legends and literature-cited section double-spaced on one side of standard (81⁄2 × 11 in.), good quality bond paper, with at least oneinch margins.
 Do not use erasable, light weight, or mimeo bond.
 Avoid hyphenating words at the ends of the lines.
-Put the author's name in the upper right-hand corner of every page.
+Put the author's name in the upper righthand corner of every page.
 Number text pages through the list of references; combine legends for figures on one or more unnumbered pages.
 Avoid footnotes.
 Provide a concise, definitive title, and for regular articles, an abridged title for the running head.
 Subheadings within the text should have no more than three levels.
 Keep tables (unruled) to a minimum, using text or illustrations where possible.
 Put each table on a separate unnumbered page.
 Material in the tables or graphs should not be repeated in the text.
 Write mathematical formulas on one line, where possible.

-Every longer articles should have an abstract designed to acquaint the potential reader with the essence of the text.
-It should be informative rather than descriptive, intelligible when divorced from the article itself.
+Every longer article should have an abstract designed to acquaint the potential reader with the essence of the text.
+It should be informative rather than descriptive, and intelligible when divorced from the article itself.
 An abstract should present in brief form the essential points in the article.
 It should not contain undefined abbreviations or special terms or anything that is not in the article itself.
 Usually it should be no more than 250 words and should be suitable for use by abstracting services.

 A summary may be included if it seems desirable but is not necessary.
-It is for people who have already read the whole paper; hence, it should not be a reworded abstract.
-It should state the main findings and conclusions, and refer only briefly to new hypotheses and future work.
+It should not be a reworded abstract because it is intended for people who have already read the whole paper.
+A summary should state the main findings and conclusions, and refer only briefly to new hypotheses and future work.
 Unlike an abstract, a summary may include references to figures and tables in the paper itself.

 Give scientific names at first mention of a species, both in the abstract and in the article.
 Scientific and English names for birds should follow the usage of the A.O.U.
 Check-list of North American Birds (Fifth ed., 1957; 32nd Suppl., Auk 90:411; 33rd Suppl., Auk 93:875) or an appropriate equivalent.
-Do not designate subspecific identification unless it has been critically determined and is pertinent.
+Do not give subspecific identification unless it has been critically determined and is pertinent.
 When both the English and the scientific names are given as a paragraph heading (e.g., in regional lists of species), put the scientific name first.

 Metric units are strongly favored in all measurements.
+Abbreviations or symbols for thermal physiology should be based on the International System of Units.
 Abbreviations of statistical terms and mensural units should conform with the C.B.E.
 Style Manual (see below), except for temperatures, where the degree sign is to be retained.
 Designate clock time in the 24-hour system and write it as 08:00 or 17:25 (not 0800 hours, or 1725 hours).
-Use the military system of calendar notation (e.g., 1 January 1976).
+Use the military system of calendar notation (e.g., 1 January 1981).